jtablesaw/tablesaw/README.md

 Tablesaw is a high-performance, in-memory data table, combined with tools for data manipulation, and a column-oriented storage format.
 In Java.

-__With Tablesaw, you can import, sort, transform, filter, and summarize tables of _one billion rows_ on a laptop.__
+__With Tablesaw, you can import, sort, transform, filter, and summarize tables of up to one billion rows on a laptop.__
-To get here, we took tools from high-frequency trading (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), and used them to maximize what you can do in a single VM.
+Tablesaw combines tools from high-frequency trading (e.g. primitive collections) and data warehouses (e.g. compressed, column-oriented storage and data structures), to maximize what you can do in a single VM.

 The goal is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).
 Analysis is more productive with less engineering overhead and shorter iteration cycles.
 A fluent API lets developers express operations in a concise and readable fashion.

-While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and timestamps, as well as periods.
+Tablesaw provides general-purpose analytic support, including rich functionality for working with time-series, including specialized column types for dates, times, timestamps and intervals.

-At the same time, we want to provide usability at least as good as Pandas and R data-frames.

-Better yet, with Java 9, you'll be able to do your work interactively in the REPL, without writing a bunch of code before you get started.
+I'm aiming for usability at least as good as R dataframes or Pandas.
+And with Java 9, you'll be able to work interactively in the REPL.

 For more information and examples see: https://javadatascience.wordpress.com